okpy/pytest-grader/examples/README.md

 `pytest-grader lock lock.py locked.py`

-(3) Confirm that tests in `locked.py` fail
+(3) Confirm that tests in `locked.py` are skipped because they are locked.

 `pytest --doctest-modules locked.py`

-(4) Interactively unlock the tests and then confirm that they pass
+(4) Interactively unlock the tests and then confirm that they pass.

 `pytest --doctest-modules --unlock locked.py`